 Plant your tomatoes 18-24 inches apart using standard garden spacing or one per square foot if using the square-foot gardening method.

-Adding a trellising system or tomato cages before the root system grows will prevent plant damage.
+Add a trellising system or tomato cages before the root system grows to prevent plant damage.

-If you do not wish to deal with starting seeds and heat mats, you can winter sow tomatoes or buy seedlings from the local nursery.
+If you do not wish to deal with starting seeds and heat mats, winter sow tomatoes or buy seedlings from the local nursery.

 Related: Tips for Planting Tomato Seedlings